pushkar100/Machine-Learning-Notes/descriptive-statistics(prerequsite1).md

 Extraneous factors need to be controlled in order to get causal results.

+**Note:** In a controlled experiment, the researcher seeks to:
+- Manipulate the independent variable.
+- Measure the changes in the dependent variable or outcome.
+- Control the extraneous/lurking variable.

 ## Random Assigment:

 Random assignments could help **minimize** some of the lurking variables/extraneous factors.